nolafs/renaissance-website/site/content/about/_index.md

         games as a service titles.
 He’s previously worked on WildStar, Guild Wars 2, Robocraft, Autonauts and many more commercially and critically acclaimed hits.
-    - image: /images/uploads/staff-emily-britt.jpg
-      name: Emily Britt
-      position: Global Consultant Strategist
-      text: >-
-        After studying Game Design and gathering work experience in journalism and a few odd jobs to start out in the Montreal games industry, Nicolas was brought on the Square Enix Montreal team by Geneviève to help out with community management, events management, PR and the production of marketing content.
-Nicolas brings with him his impressive encyclopedic knowledge of the video games industry.
   text: >+
     Renaissance is built around  a core team of contributing consultants who collectively have more than 50 years’ experience across the games industry;